inQWIRE/SQIR/README.md

 The files below are the core of SQIRE.

-- SQIRE.v : General definition of the SQIRE language.
+- core/SQIRE.v : General definition of the SQIRE language.
-- UnitarySem.v : Semantics for unitary SQIRE programs.
+- core/UnitarySem.v : Semantics for unitary SQIRE programs.
-- DensitySem.v : Density matrix semantics for general SQIRE programs.
+- core/DensitySem.v : Density matrix semantics for general SQIRE programs.
-- NDSem.v : Non-deterministic semantics for general SQIRE programs.
+- core/NDSem.v : Non-deterministic semantics for general SQIRE programs.
-- Compose.v : Composition of unitary SQIRE programs.
+- core/Compose.v : Composition of unitary SQIRE programs.
+- core/Proportional.v : Defines proportional equality between matrices and unitary SQIRE programs. **(should be split into UnitarySem.v and QWIRE)**
+- core/Phase.v : General facts about the phase_shift matrix. **(should be moved to QWIRE)**

 We rely on several files from the [QWIRE](https://github.com/inQWIRE/QWIRE) development.

-### compiler
+### hll-compiler

 Compilation from higher-level languages to SQIRE.
 Everything in this directory is experimental (i.e. not done).

-- compiler/BooleanCompilation.v : Compilation from boolean expressions to unitary SQIRE programs.
+- compiler/BooleanCompilation.v : Compilation from boolean expressions to unitary SQIRE programs. **(work-in-progress)**
-- compiler/CompileFromQwire.v : Compilation from QWIRE to SQIRE.
+- compiler/CompileFromQwire.v : Compilation from QWIRE to SQIRE. **(work-in-progress)**

 ### optimizer